 Writing is my bone.
 I write nonfiction including essays, op eds, humor, reflections and tips on parenting, and more.
 My work has appeared in The New York Times, The Washington Post, Politico, Women’s Health, Real Simple, on Babble and elsewhere.

 I completed my undergraduate work at John Carroll University in Cleveland and an MFA in Creative Writing at American University, where I taught Freshman Composition.
 After living in Washington, D.C., for five years, I spent twelve years in New York City, freelancing at national magazines as a copy editor.
-I’m now back in Cleveland, my hometown, with my husband and two children, and I work as a consultant in the Writing Center of Cuyahoga Community College.
+I’m now back in Cleveland, my hometown, with my husband and two children, and I work as a copywriter at the marketing agency Adcom.

 Every chance I get, I gnaw my bone.